How To Persuade Your Parent To Accept Help

 Is your loved one an early riser?
 Do they prefer a more leisurely start?

 What type of foods do they like?
-What time/frequency do they take any medication?
+What time/how often do they take medication?

-When my mother began to forget if she had taken her medication, I purchased a mechanical medication dispenser that rang and opened each day.
+When my mother began to forget if she had taken her medication, I purchased a mechanical medication dispenser that sounds an alert only opens when it’s time for her to take medicine.

 A few months after my mother accepted help, she fell and broke her collarbone.
-Fortunately, since we were established with the company, we were able to get full time caregiving 12 hours after her fall.
-Soon after my in-laws accepted help, my mother-in-law went into the hospital.
-Fortunately my father-in-law was already set up.
+Fortunately, since we were already established with the company, we were able to secure full-time caregiving 12 hours after her fall.
+Similarly, soon after my in-laws accepted help, my mother-in-law went into the hospital.
+Thankfully my father-in-law was already set up.

 Learn more about Workshops and Private Consulting.